manwar/python-guide/python-object-oriented-programming.md

     print(isinstance(author, Author)) # True
     print(isinstance(author, Book))   # False

-Every class in `Python` is a sub class of generic class `object`.
+Every class in `Python` is a sub class of generic super class `object`.
 So this is perfectly OK.

     print(isinstance(book1, object)   # True